foldedtoad/samd21/README.md

 In this specific phyical configuration, the board was the **Adafruit_Feather_M0_Basic_Proto** board, combined with the **Adafruit_OLED_FeatherWing display+buttons**.

+This demo project use the *cfb_xxx"* (Monochrome Character Framebuffer (see *./zephyr/include/display/cfb.h*)) API provided in Zephyr.
+The demo is purposefully kept simple, e.g. no elaborate UI, such as the *lvgl* library, is used for example.

 While the above configuration has been successfully run, other combinations of SAMD21 and SSD1306 display work as well or be easily modified to work.

 A video showing this demo in action can be found [here](https://youtu.be/fuI0KuYwGZU "SAMD21 demo video")